av-mae-uf/av1tenth-docs/docs/assignments/projects/project1.rst

 Later on you will be using a twist for consistency, the function of that can be found on the  page on `Bicycle Kinematics <../../information/theoryinfo/cyckinem.html>`_.

-Parameters
-^^^^^^^^^^
-You will also need to parameterize one button that functions as a stop button.
-Basically you need to be able to change the value of the button through your launch file or ``.yaml`` configuration file.
-When we ask you need to be able to easily change the button say from a ``X`` to a ``Xbox`` button.
-We will ask you to show this is working.
-If you want to do something else instead of a simple stop button your can parameterize a button for your lights.

 Lights Operation
 ^^^^^^^^^^^^^^^^